List of cases of police brutality in Belize

 This is a list of cases of police brutality in Belize since the 2000s.
 This list includes non-fatal cases of excessive or unwarranted use of force by military or non-military law enforcement officers, whether proven or merely alleged.
 This list does not include fatal cases.
 (Note: In Belize, military officers sometimes act in a domestic law enforcement capacity.
 See List of killings by law enforcement officers in Belize for fatal cases of police brutality.
 Complete lists of cases of police brutality in Belize are not officially published, so this list relies on media and unofficial reports.
 Notes and short citations provided in Nb columns.
-Short citations in the form A yy refer to AI.
-Short citations in the form S yy refer to State.
+Short citations in the form A yy refer to Amnesty International.
+Short citations in the form S yy refer to US State Department.
 Short citations in the form Am yy refer to Amandala (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)